Morelia: Around Michoacan’s Stately & Historic Capital

-Although our plans were originally to visit Oaxaca for Mexico’s Dia de los Muertos observance, political unrest there (and a State Department warning) made us change our destination at the last minute.
-The change was more than fortunate.
+MORELIA, MICHOACAN - Although our plans were originally to visit Oaxaca for Mexico's Dia de los Muertos observance, political unrest there made us change our destination at the last minute.
+The quick rerouting was more than fortunate.
 We enjoyed the week-long celebration in Morelia and Patzcuaro Michoacan with a second week bussing to Cuernavaca and Taxco in the states of Morelos and Guerrera, respectively.

 We fell in love with Michoacan (the Patzcuaro region in particular) and I highly recommend travel to historic, central Mexico to anyone wanting to broaden their knowledge of the country beyond Tijuana and the border cities.